m-expunged/guacamole-sharp/README.md

 A good way to get started is to look at the Angular example that is included in the repository, using the guacamole-common-js npm package.
 You might need to create a d.ts file if you are using Typescript in your project.

+> ⚠️ Resolution of VNC connections must be handled client side since the VNC protocol does not define any mechanism for the connecting client to indicate the desired screen size.

 Also, pay attention to the z-index, height and width of the guacamole-common-js display element and its parent/child elements, specifically the canvas elements.
 In some cases the lib creates them with weird values (e.g. z-index: -1) and you might need to change them after the element is added to the DOM.

 If you want to include your own examples or notice something that could have been done better feel free to open a issue/pull request.